Santa Rita, Corozal: Early history

 Evidence excavated at Santa Rita exhibits a long history of inhabitance.
 The discovery of a burial site containing very early pottery has dated the formation of the city between 2000 and 1200 BCE.
-Its importance peaked during the Postclassic era, and continued to be occupied even after the arrived of the Spanish.
+Its importance peaked during the Postclassic era, and continued to be occupied even after the arrival of the Spanish.

 Because of its location, the city at Santa Rita once controlled nearby trade routes between the coast and the mouths of two major rivers, the Río Hondo and Río Nuevo.
 These rivers served as major arteries of trade to centres in the interior such as Lamanai and those in El Petén.
 Because of this, it became the dominant settlement in the Chetumal region during the early Classic period.

 After a short decline during the Late Classic period, Santa Rita once again rose to prominence.
-Following the decline of Classic sites to the north, Chactemal (also known as Chetumal in some sources) became the capital of the Chetumal Province, one of the 19 Mayan states later recorded by the invading Spanish.
+Following the decline of Classic sites to the north, Chactemal (also known as Chetumal in some sources) became the capital of the Chetumal Province, one of the 19 Maya states later recorded by the invading Spanish.
 Chetumal formed part of the confederation of states under the Cocom dynasty of Mayapán.
 It remained under this alliance until 1441, when Mayapán supremacy was overthrown by an uprising.

 Preclassic Period

 The earliest indication of inhabitants at Santa Rita Corozal is dated to the Preclassic Period (1200-900 BCE).
 They lived upon a high bluff in the southwest area that overlooks Corozal Bay.
 Four burials were discovered with ceramics and shell jewelry dating from the Preclassic period.
 This early preclassic period had a small estimated population of 150.
 According to archaeological evidence, the middle preclassic period did not have an increase in population.
 The population appears to have grown in the Late Preclassic period.
 Twelve locations were identified as Late Preclassic sites.
 Thirty-four burials were found in these twelve locations.
-Included in the burials was Sierra Red pottery, which is found all over the Mayan Lowlands.
+Included in the burials was Sierra Red pottery, which is found all over the Maya Lowlands.
 The population was thought to be in the region of 1,000 people.
 The Protoclassic period, which is the temporal period between the Late Preclassic and Early Classic periods, is estimated by archaeologists to have increased in population again.
 Four burials have been dated to this time period.